-1. Update and organize records
+1. Update and organize your records

 2. Review and reconcile financial statements